jsdw/jsdw.github.io/content/posts/rust-fn-traits/index.md

 run_twice(|mut v| { v.push(true); v }, vec![false,true]);
 ```

-If we need to, we can also constrain the input and output of the function to requiring certain traits be implemented, here `Debug`:
+If we need to be able to do certain things with our `T`'s, we can constrain the input and output of the function to requiring certain traits be implemented on them, here `Debug`:

 ```rust
 fn run_twice_and_log<F,T>(f: F, input: T) -> T